tidepool-org/platform/README.md

 Use `Ctrl-C` to stop the executable.
 It may take up to 60 seconds to stop.

+> **Note:** For testing and development, services are generally run on a local Kubernetes cluster through the [development repo](https://github.com/tidepool-org/development#developing-tidepool-services).

 # Makefile

 * To setup your Go environment for building and editing the project: